 3) How many extra results will those improvements bring to the table?

 Do you think you can generate one more sale if you invest an extra hour?

 Do you think you can generate 5 more leads if you invest 3 more hours into your presentation?

 More importantly, is it worth it?

-Asking yourself questions like these is vital if you want to have clarity over the impact of your improvements.
+Asking yourself questions like these is vital if you want to have clarity on the impact of your improvements.
 I can’t tell you how much your improvements will help you.
 It all comes down to how fast you’re working, how smart you’re working, what your strategy is and so on.

-There are so many vital aspects when it comes to the result of your improvements that only you can predict of the improvements will be worth making.
+There are so many vital aspects when it comes to the result of your improvements that only you can predict the improvements will be worth making.

 If you think the improvements aren’t worth, just keep things the way they are and move on to the last important question.